 (DD) in Ohio the chance to get jobs in their communities.
 If you would like to work in your community, Employment First makes sure that you have support in high school, while looking for a job, while working, and beyond.

 These questions are usually initiated by your IEP team; team at your local country board of developmental disabilities; by your Support Service Administrator (SSA) or case manager; or in a meeting with Opportunities for Ohioans with Disabilities (OOD).
 The driver/main decision maker should be the person living with a developmental disability.

-14) By show of hands, how many people here talked about community employment during their planning meeting(s)?
-15) For those of you who have discussed working in a planning meeting, can you please describe it?
+- 14) By show of hands, how many people here talked about community employment during their planning meeting(s)? - 15) For those of you who have discussed working in a planning meeting, can you please describe it?
 Was it beneficial?
 How?
-How not?
-16) By show of hands, how many people/have a family member/people you support are working in the community?
-This could be in a group, like an enclave or work crew, or in an individual placement.
-17) Who has helped you in the process to get a job in the community? (e.g. which agencies, which team, which employer, etc.) 18) By show of hands, how many people have worked with the Opportunities for Ohioans with Disabilities (OOD)?
-OOD is where the Bureau of you ever asked if vou: -desire to obtain community employment? -need support to obtain community employment? -need help to identify career options and employment opportunities? -need support to learn more about careers and employment opportunities? -need help to understand the economic impact of the decision to work? -need help to understand the economic impact of the decision not to work?
+How not? - 16) By show of hands, how many people/have a family member/people you support are working in the community?
+This could be in a group, like an enclave or work crew, or in an individual placement. - 17) Who has helped you in the process to get a job in the community? (e.g. which agencies, which team, which employer, etc.) - 18) By show of hands, how many people have worked with the Opportunities for Ohioans with Disabilities (OOD)?
+OOD is where the Bureau of vou: -desire to obtain community employment? -need support to obtain community employment? -need help to identify career options and employment opportunities? -need support to learn more about careers and employment opportunities? -need help to understand the economic impact of the decision to work?